-The CEO of Intertech Plastics and nonprofit founder who brought Hillary Clinton to tour his Denver headquarters in 2014, kicked off his bid at the Riverwalk in downtown Pueblo on Friday.
-He chose the southern Colorado city, he said, to show his commitment to the state’s non-major-metro areas.
+The CEO of Intertech Plastics and nonprofit founder who brought Hillary Clinton to tour his Denver headquarters in 2014, chose the Riverwalk in downtown Pueblo to officially launch his bid.
+He picked the southern Colorado city, he said, to underscore his commitment to the state’s non-major-metro areas.
 Pueblo, a heavily Hispanic blue-collar union town, lost its longtime Democratic stronghold status last year when Donald Trump won the county.

-Ginsburg is so far the only high-profile candidate in the Democratic primary who hasn’t previously held public office.
-“For me, running for governor is not the fulfillment of a lifelong dream,” he told a small crowd.
+“For me, running for governor is not the fulfillment of a lifelong dream,” he told the small crowd in Pueblo on the day he announced.
 Rather, he said, he hopes his legacy will be to leave the world better than he found it.

 What’s Ginsburg’s background?

 Ginsburg, whose father ran a manufacturing plant in Arvada, grew up learning how to operate an assembly line where he jarred pickles.
 In his last year at the University of Denver he founded a company called Intertech Plastics, which does custom injection molding for industrial and medical devices, according to his campaign literature.

 Five years ago he helped found the Colorado Advanced Manufacturing Alliance trade group and his campaign also touts his service as “board chair and general campaign chair of the Mile High United Way and the Allied Jewish Federation of Colorado,” as well as being chair of the Denver Public Schools Foundation.
 He was also a member of the U.S. Youth Employment Action Network at the Clinton Global Initiative.